Our go-to guide for the perfect Christmas ham

 When stored correctly, Christmas ham will last up to 14 days in the fridge.

-If you want to freeze your ham, we suggest to slice first then divide into freezer pouches.
-This way you can take out and use one pouch at a time.
-Ham can be stored for up to 3 months in the freezer.
+If you want to freeze your ham, we suggest to cut into chunks and then take them out as you need.
+Ham can safely be stored for up to 3 months in the freezer.

 How to use leftover Christmas ham